kellpossible/Decal4Ortho/README.md

  zOrtho4XP_-45+168
 ```

+**WARNING**: This tool will modify your scenery files, please back up before before running.
+I will probably create a preview mode soon which allows you to preview what will be changed before applying the change.

 Now to add the default `lib/g10/decals/maquify_1_green_key.dcl` decal to these sceneries quickly and easily you can execute the following command:

 ```